-Who are the architects working on this development?
+Who is the architect for this development?

 VMWP takes a comprehensive and innovative design approach.
 We integrate client needs into sustainable design solutions that address climate resilience, and social and economic equity, to create beautiful, inspiring communities and places for people to live and thrive.

 VMWP has served the Bay Area for over 30 years and has built over 3,000 affordable apartments.
 Recently completed housing developments in the Bay Area include:

 1680 Mission Road, Colma, CA 94103